OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Experiments

+Table~\ref{tab:or_results} shows the normalized scores across 12 benchmark problems.
+OR-Agent achieves the highest average normalized score (0.924), substantially outperforming all baselines.
 Figure~\ref{fig:performance_comparision_driving} presents driving performance comparisons under equal computational budgets.
 Under constrained runtime, OR-Agent achieves a score of 48.00, significantly surpassing the highest baseline score (16.10), as shown by Table~\ref{tab:driving_detailed}.
-Baseline methods frequently converge to overly conservative strategies: vehicles avoid collisions but move extremely slowly, forming congested local optima.
-OR-Agent escapes such traps through structured research trees, environment exploration, and repeated refinement.
 The gap becomes more pronounced as runtime increases.
-Notably, OR-Agent is the only algorithm that discovers a solution exceeding the SUMO default driving model after extended running, achieving an average score of 90.24 compared to 85.25.
-The OR-Agent solution improves both efficiency and smoothness while maintaining zero collisions.
+Notably, OR-Agent is the only algorithm that discovers a heuristic cooperative driving algorithm exceeding the SUMO default driving model after extended running, achieving an average score of 90.24 compared to 85.25.